Jobs & CronJobs

 CronJobs

-A CronJob runs Jobs on a repeating schedule, similar to Linux cron syntax.
+A CronJob runs Jobs on a repeating schedule, just like Linux cron.

 Cron Syntax Example